Walodja1987/xns/README.md

     }

     /// @notice Optional: Accept ETH refunds from XNS if excess payment is sent.
-    /// Not needed if correct prices is sent, without any excess. receive() external payable {}
+    /// Not needed if the correct price is sent, without any excess. receive() external payable {}
 }
 ```

 Deploy with the `label`, `namespace`, and required payment to register the name during contract creation.

-See [`contracts/src/mocks/MockERC20A`][contract-MockERC20A] and [`scripts/examples/registerNameForERC20A.ts`][script-registerNameForERC20A] for an example of how to register a name for an ERC20 token using the constructor method.
+See [`contracts/src/mocks/MockERC20A`][contract-MockERC20A] and the [`registerNameForERC20A.ts`][script-registerNameForERC20A] script for an example of how to register a name for an ERC20 token using the constructor method.

 > **Note:** Any excess payment is refunded by XNS to `msg.sender`, which will be your contract.
 Be sure to implement a `receive()` function to accept ETH payments, and provide a way to withdraw any refunded ETH if needed.
 To avoid receiving refunds altogether, send exactly the required payment when deploying the contract.